PAPNEJA METHOD · the community · Papneja.com

 Readiness for initiation is not fixed by calendar.

 Some practitioners arrive with the equivalent of lifetimes of prior preparation — the tradition holds that genuine practice from previous lives carries forward — and may be ready quickly.
 Others require more time.
-Readiness is assessed by Dr. Papneja in direct engagement with each practitioner, not by a standardized timeline.
+Readiness is assessed by Abhishek Papneja in direct engagement with each practitioner, not by a standardized timeline.
 There is no financial barrier to initiation for a practitioner who is genuinely ready.

 The commitments above are formally entered through the Sacred Contract.

-When a student accepts the invitation and begins the program, both the student and Dr. Papneja sign the Sacred Contract — a bilateral agreement that documents what each party is committing to, in full.
-It covers the practice commitments, the four guidelines, the financial terms, and Dr. Papneja’s reciprocal obligations to the student.
+When a student accepts the invitation and begins the program, both the student and Abhishek Papneja sign the Sacred Contract — a bilateral agreement that documents what each party is committing to, in full.
+It covers the practice commitments, the four guidelines, the financial terms, and Abhishek Papneja’s reciprocal obligations to the student.
 The Sacred Contract is not a formality.
 It is the first act of the practice.

 Part 5 – Cross Traditional Recognition